WillCBurroughs/tic-tac-toe/pseudocode.md

 - Will not have different sizes of board available for connect-4 or tic tac toe
 - Will not allow more than 2 players at a time for tic-tac-toe or connect-4
 - Will not have settings where users can alter or change aspects of the game

+### Design of project

+- I believe that there are five main compenents in the first version of the project that contains the must haves of the project.
+Reset button, Player turn label, board, Marks (X or O by player),